dojoengine/book/src/cairo/hello-dojo.md

 #### System is a contract

-As you can see a System is like a regular Starknet contract.
+As you can see a `System` is like a regular Starknet contract.
 It imports the Models we defined earlier and exposes two functions `spawn` and `move`.
 These functions are called when a player spawns into the world and when they move respectively.

 ```rust,ignore
 let position = get!(world, player, (Position));
 ```

-Here we use `get!` [command](./commands.md) to retrieve the `Position` model for the `caller` entity, which in this case is the player.
+Here we use `get!` [command](./commands.md) to retrieve the `Position` model for the `player` entity, which is the address of the caller.

 Now the next line: